Skip to content

-Boston, Massachusetts, a city known for its heritage, deep colonial roots, and history.
+Boston, Massachusetts, is known for its heritage, deep colonial roots, and history.
 It’s also home to phenomenal sports, food, and attractions.
-Boston is also known for its deep Irish roots and because of this, the city is scattered with Irish pubs and traditional music.
-Boston has much to offer for a weekend away.
+Boston is also known for its deep Irish roots, and because of this, the city is scattered with Irish pubs and traditional music.
+The city has much to offer for a weekend away.
 Whether you’re there for the sports, the history or the shopping, Boston has got you covered.

-With so much to do, places to see, and restaurants to try, it can be hard to decide how to structure your weekend in Boston.
+With so much to do, places to see, and restaurants to try, deciding how to structure your weekend in Boston can be challenging.
 Luckily, we have provided the perfect itinerary for you.
-Hitting all of the fan favourites and the local spots, here are just some of the best attractions for your trip for a weekend in Boston.
+Hitting all of the fan favourites and the local spots, here are just some of the best attractions for your trip for a weekend in the city.

 Friday In Boston

-Head into Boston on Friday and drop your bags at one of Boston’s many gorgeous hotels.
-The Seaport hotel offers all the modern amenities of a 4 star hotel with amazing views of Boston Harbor.
-The hotel is located in downtown Boston and within walking distance of great restaurants, attractions, and museums.
+Head into the city on Friday and drop your bags at one of Boston’s many gorgeous hotels.
+The Seaport Hotel offers all the modern amenities of a 4-star hotel with amazing views of Boston Harbor.
+It is located in downtown Boston and within walking distance of great restaurants, attractions, and museums.

-After you settle into the luxurious rooms, head out for some dinner at one of Boston’s renowned restaurants.
-Boston, and the surrounding New England area, is known for its seafood and more specifically – the lobster roll.
+Aftesettlingle into the luxurious rooms, head out for dinner at one of the city’s renowned restaurants: Boston and the surrounding New England area are known for their seafood, specifically – the lobster roll.
 Neptune Oyster serves one of the best lobster rolls in all of Boston.
-Visitors on Tripadvisor rave about the lobster roll here saying it is the “best I’ve ever had”.
-With reviews like that it is hard not to give it a try.
-Whether with butter or mayo, a lobster roll is an irresistible Boston staple.
+Visitors on Tripadvisor rave about the lobster roll, saying it is the “best I’ve ever had”.
+With reviews like that, it is hard not to give it a try.
+A lobster roll is an irresistible Boston st, whether with butter or maple

-Once you’ve finished with a splendid seafood dinner, spend the rest of the evening relaxing at the hotel bar which has both indoor and outdoor seating, heaters to keep out the chill and sits right overlooking the harbor.
+Once you’ve finished with a splendid seafood dinner, spend the rest of the evening relaxing at the hotel’s bar, which has both indoor and outdoor seating, heaters to keep out the cold, and a view of the harbour.
 Watch the sunset and enjoy some cocktails or a local craft brew.

 Boston harbor at sunset